Transferable Graphical MARL for Real-Time Estimation in Dynamic Wireless Networks: System Model

-where $\pi\in\Pi$ refers to a decentralized sampling and transmission policy in place, and $\Pi$ is the set of all decentralized sampling and transmission policies.
-Thus, we need to solve the following optimization problem
+where $\pi\in\Pi$ is a decentralized sampling and transmission policy, and $\Pi$ is the set of all feasible policies.
+The normalization factor $M^2K$ averages the error over all node pairs and time slots.
+The optimization problem is then